The

 personal ethics are just a

-farcical way for
+farcical way for the rich

-the rich and powerful to
+and powerful to pull the

-pull the wool over the eyes
+wool over the eyes of

--- Alexander
+everyone else.” -- Alexander

 Marriott